 There’s only one problem.
 Most bariatric surgeries come with health risks greater than obesity.
 Depending on the type of bariatric surgery, some of the complications can include low blood sugar, malnutrition, bowel obstruction, hernias, and many more.
 Death is also a possible outcome.

-The Only Solution for Preventing Obesity?
+The Only Solution To Put A Stop To Obesity?
 Lower Setpoint Weight

 It is amazing that supposed experts keep offering the same solutions they know don’t work.
 But here is what science proves will work.
 The only way to lose weight long term is to lower your setpoint weight.
 Once you do that, your body will automatically regulate your calorie intake and output around your new, lower setpoint weight.